BeNsAeI/CtrlDuino/README.md

 Important information:
 -This dow not need any drivers, it literally behaves like a keyboard!

--I used itt to create a gamepad hence it only has 14 keys defined
+-I used it to create a gamepad hence it only has 14 keys defined

 -different switches might require different logic